TonyGravagno/ban-hammer/readme.txt

 3. Ban Hammer Users
 4. Users Menu, with Spammer Flag on
 5. BuddyPress Error message

+== User Name Hammer ==

+By default, Ban Hammer tests all email addresses entered during registration.
+Activating the same testing for the user name is as simple as checking a box and saving the configuration.
+Remember that the ban words are tested as substrings.
+So as noted below, if the ban text is 'cookie' and 'cookiemonster' from Sesame Street won't be able to create an account. :(

+Email address testing is always done - nothing changes there.
+This new feature only adds more functionality.
+At this time email address testing cannot be disabled.

 == Frequently Asked Questions ==